eligma23/suss/README.md

 **Find bugs with a codebase-aware AI agent.**

-Suss looks for bugs in your local code changes, i.e. the diff between your local and remote branch.
+Suss looks for bugs in your local code changes.
 Just run `suss` in your terminal to get a bug report in under a minute.

 ![Demo](demo.gif)